Aylmer Hunter-Weston: Egypt and Boer War

-He was on General Herbert Kitchener's staff on the Nile Expedition of 1896.
-He attended the Staff College, Camberley (where he was Master of Staff College Hounds) 1898–9.
+He was on Major General Horatio Kitchener, 1st Earl Kitchener's staff on the Nile Expedition of 1896.
+He attended the Staff College, Camberley (where he was master of the Staff College hounds) 1898–99.

-He later took part in the Second Boer War in South Africa between 1899 and 1902 as a staff officer then as commander of the Mounted Engineers, then of the Royal Engineer Cavalry Division.
-He then became Deputy Assistant Adjutant-General (DAAG), then Chief of Staff, to Sir John French’s Cavalry Division, then commanded a cavalry column.
+He later took part in the Second Boer War in South Africa between 1899 and 1902 as a staff officer, then as commander of the mounted engineers, then of the Royal Engineer Cavalry Division.
+He then became deputy assistant adjutant general (DAAG), then chief of staff, to Major General Sir John French's Cavalry Division, before going on to command a cavalry column.
 His mounted engineers cut Boer-controlled roads and railways, and cut the railway near Bloemfontein to prevent the Boers from reinforcing it.
-In 1900 he was promoted brevet lieutenant-colonel and awarded the DSO.
-He was described as having "reckless courage combined with technical skill and great coolness in emergency", was mentioned in despatches (including 31 March 1900) and received the Queen's South Africa Medal.
+In 1900 he was promoted to brevet lieutenant-colonel and awarded the Distinguished Service Order (DSO).
+He was described as having "reckless courage combined with technical skill and great coolness in emergency", was mentioned in dispatches (including 31 March 1900) and received the Queen's South Africa Medal.

-Hunter-Weston served on the Royal Engineers staff in London in late 1902, when he was appointed for duty at Shorncliffe Army Camp.
-He was a general staff officer in the Eastern Command from 1904 to 1908.
+After returning to Britain, Hunter-Weston endured six months of convalescence before taking command of the 11th Field Company, Royal Engineers, then serving in Shorncliffe Camp, Kent.
+He then served on the Royal Engineers staff in London in late 1902, when he was appointed for duty at Shorncliffe Army Camp.
+He then succeeded Lieutenant Colonel Walter Doran as deputy assistant adjutant general of the IVth Army Corps in September 1904 before being made a general staff officer with Eastern Command (formerly the IVth Army Corps) from 1904 to 1908.
 He married Grace Strang-Steel in 1905.
-He was promoted colonel in 1908.
-He was a general staff officer in the Scottish Command from 1908 to 1911.
-In 1911 he succeeded his mother as the 27th Laird of Hunterston and was made a member of the Order of the Bath.
-He was Assistant Director of Military Training 1908–11 and his motto was "teach the trainers how to teach before they try to teach the Tommies".
+He was promoted to brevet colonel in November 1906, and to full colonel in June 1908, and served as a general staff officer, grade 1 (GSO1) with Scottish Command from then until 1911.

+In 1911 he succeeded his mother as the 27th Laird of Hunterston and was made a Companion of the Order of the Bath (CB) in the 1911 Coronation Honours.
+He was assistant director of military training 1908–11 and his motto was "teach the trainers how to teach before they try to teach the Tommies".

+In March 1911 he succeeded Colonel John Du Cane as a GSO1 at the War Office in London.

-In February 1914 he was made GOC of the 11th Infantry Brigade at Colchester, as a brigadier-general.
+He held this position until February 1914 when he was promoted to temporary brigadier general and made general officer commanding of the 11th Infantry Brigade at Colchester, taking over from Major General Henry Heath.